biopython/biopython.github.io/wiki/GitUsage.md

 [`http://github.com/biopython/biopython/tree/master`](http://github.com/biopython/biopython/tree/master)

 and click on a button named 'Fork'.
-This will create a fork (basically a copy) of the official Biopython repository, publically viewable on GitHub, but listed under your personal account.
+This will create a fork (basically a copy) of the official Biopython repository, publicly viewable on GitHub, but listed under your personal account.
 It should be visible under a URL that looks like this [`http://github.com/`](http://github.com/)<your username>`/biopython`

-Since your branch of biopython is publicly visible, it's considered a good practice to change the description and homepage fields to something meaningful (i.e. different from the ones copied from the official repository).
+Since your branch of Biopython is publicly visible, it's considered a good practice to change the description and homepage fields to something meaningful (i.e. different from the ones copied from the official repository).
 You can also rename your branch, names such as